Henrietta Ponsonby, Countess of Bessborough: Affairs

 Harriet had numerous lovers during her marriage; as she once remarked, "I can never love anyone just a little".
 Among her more notable lovers were Richard Brinsley Sheridan, the playwright and Whig politician, and Granville Leveson-Gower, 1st Earl Granville, who was the love of her life.

-Her affair with Granville produced two illegitimate children: Harriet Emma Arundel Stewart, wife of George Godolphin Osborne, 8th Duke of Leeds (though she died in 1852 before he succeeded to the title), and George Stewart.
+Her affair with Granville produced two illegitimate children: Harriet Emma Arundel Stewart, wife of George Osborne, 8th Duke of Leeds (though she died in 1852 before he succeeded to the title), and George Stewart.
 Harriet managed to hide her pregnancies from her husband; this was less difficult in an era when the aristocracy might make extended visits of many months abroad or to friends' country homes.
 She later sadly remarked that she had "loved [Granville] to idolatry for seventeen years".
 However, she came to believe that he loved her least of all the men in her life, "although I once believed otherwise".
-Recognizing his need to marry for purposes of his political career, she did not oppose, and in fact, facilitated Granville's marriage to her niece, Lady Harriet Cavendish ('Harryo') in 1809.
+Recognising his need to marry for purposes of his political career, she did not oppose, and in fact, facilitated Granville's marriage to her niece, Lady Harriet Cavendish ('Harryo') in 1809.